Taos-DevOps-NOW/flexible-parser-with-slack-bot/README.md

 ## Docker Notes

-To see the logs for a given docker container:
+To tail the logs for a given docker container, even a stopped container:
 `docker logs -f <container id>`

 Container IDs can be found by `docker ps -a` and looking for `taos:slackbot`

 ## Use of Environment variables